celigo/integrator-extension/README.md

  *
  *  bearerToken - a one-time bearer token which can be used to invoke selected integrator.io API routes.
  *
- *  postAggregateData - is readonly json object.
+ *  postAggregateData - is read only json object.
  *    Sample Data:
  *    postAggregateData = {
  *      success: true, // status of import.